Ion implantation has a number of benefits, including:

 - Surface hardening of the material, thus making it very resistant to wear, particularly adhesive wear;

-- Reduced friction, which reduces seizure;
+- Reduction of friction coefficient, which reduces seizure;

 - Increased fatigue limit by up to 30%;